JeyRunner/can-sot-protocol/doc/protocol_can_frames.md

 CAN Package Direction:

-- 🖥️ ➡️ 🎚️️ &ensp; server sends to client
+- 🖥️ ➡️ 🎚️️ &ensp; master/server sends to client
-- 🎚️ ➡️ 🖥 &ensp; clients sends to server
+- 🎚️ ➡️ 🖥 &ensp; clients sends to master/server
-- 🖥️ 🔄 🎚️️ &ensp; both client of server can send package to the other part
+- 🖥️ 🔄 🎚️️ &ensp; both client of master/server can send package to the other part

 ## General Communication Flow
 This is an example for a typical communication flow. <br/>